-It is highly discouraged that an untrained person attempt to hand raise an orphaned wild animal without a wildlife rehabilitation license.
-Not only is it a bad idea, but also it is illegal.
-These guidelines for feeding orphans are NOT designed to raise an orphan to adulthood, but rather to sustain an orphan for a few days before he or she can go to a licensed rehabilitator.
+Answer: It’s highly discouraged to attempt to hand raise an orphaned wild animal without a wildlife rehabilitation license.
+Not only is it a bad idea, but it is also illegal.
+The guidelines for feeding orphans are NOT designed to raise an orphan to adulthood, but rather to sustain an orphan for a few days before he or she can go to a licensed rehabilitator.

 An orphaned wild animal should always be taken to a wildlife rehabilitation center where it can be hand-raised by a licensed professional, socialized with members of the same species, and ultimately released back into the wild.
 Contact New England Wildlife Center of Cape Wildlife Center for assistance, or visit mass.gov/service-details/find-a-wildlife-rehabilitator to find a license wildlife rehabiliator in your area.

 Question: Is it OK to touch a baby animal if I am trying to help it?

 Answer: Prior to handling wildlife make sure the baby animal is an orphan in need of care.
 Very importantly, handling should only be done with leather gloves to prevent scratches.

 Question: Will NEWC’s wildlife hospital take in the orphaned animal I found?

 Answer: We try to provide care for as many animals as we can!
 Sometimes we do reach our capacity to care for animals.
 We have a limited staff and operate mainly on a volunteer basis, and, unfortunately, cannot guarantee every orphaned animal a place in the hospital on any given day.

 When we feel we cannot safely care for more animals, we recommend that wildlife go to other rehabilitators or to humanely euthanize them.
 There are many wildlife rehabilitators located around the state that you can contact for assistance.

 Question: I see baby rabbits everywhere in the spring.
 They appear to be alone.
 Are they orphans?